Robert Bulwer-Lytton, 1st Earl of Lytton: Vernacular Press Act

-Indian famine

-Lord Lytton began serving Viceroy of India in 1876.
-The rains had been failing in parts of the Madras Presidency since 1875, and the colonial administration's poor response to the famine has been held by some as having contributed to the overall death toll of between 6.1 million and 10.3 million.

-Lord Lytton's implementation of the relief efforts of the colonial administration has also been has been blamed for increasing the severity of the famine.
+One of the key reasons for passing this act, apart from the onset of the Second Anglo-Afghan War (1878–80), was the reception of the Durbar in the local atmosphere.
+Durbars held different meanings for Britons, Anglo-Indians, and Indians.
+While European and Anglo-Indian media, along with agencies like Reuters, praised the Durbars, the Indian press was openly critical.
+To suppress this dissent, the Vernacular Press Act (VPA) was unanimously passed by the Viceroy's Council on 14 March 1878.

 Second Anglo-Afghan War, 1878–1880

 Britain was deeply concerned throughout the 1870s about Russian attempts to increase its influence in Afghanistan, which provided a Central Asian buffer state between the Russian Empire and British India.
 Lytton had been given express instructions to recover the friendship of the Amir of Afghanistan, Sher Ali Khan, who was perceived at this point to have sided with Russia against Britain, and made every effort to do so for eighteen months.
 In September 1878, Lytton sent General Sir Neville Bowles Chamberlain as an emissary to Afghanistan, but he was refused entry.
 Considering himself left with no real alternative, in November 1878, Lytton ordered an invasion which sparked the Second Anglo-Afghan War.

 The British won virtually all the major battles of this war, and in the final settlement, the Treaty of Gandamak, saw a government installed under a new amir which was both by personality and law receptive to British demands; however, the human and material costs of the conflict provoked extensive controversy, particularly among the nascent Indian press, which questioned why Lytton spent so much money prosecuting the conflict with Afghanistan instead of focusing on famine relief.
 This, along with the massacre of British diplomat Sir Louis Cavagnari and his staff by mutinying Afghan soldiers, contributed to the defeat of Disraeli's Conservative government by Gladstone's Liberals in 1880.

 The war was seen at the time as an ignominious but barely acceptable end to the "Great Game", closing a long chapter of conflict with the Russian Empire without even a proxy engagement.
 The pyrrhic victory of British arms in India was a quiet embarrassment which played a small but critical role in the nascent scramble for Africa; in this way, Lytton and his war helped shape the contours of the 20th century in dramatic and unexpected ways.
 Lytton resigned at the same time as the Conservative government.
 He was the last Viceroy of India to govern an open frontier.

+Assassination attempt

+In December 1879, Lytton was the target of an assassination attempt while on tour in Calcutta, but escaped unharmed.
+The would-be assassin was George Edward Dessa, who suffered from delusions; he was deemed unfit to stand trial and died in an asylum.

 Commemoration

 A permanent exhibition in Knebworth House, Hertfordshire, is dedicated to his diplomatic service in India.
-There is a monument dedicated in his name at Nahan, Himachal Pradesh, India domestically called Delhi Gate.
+There is a monument dedicated in his name at Nahan, Himachal Pradesh, India, domestically called Delhi Gate.